ecravikr/Memeful/README.md

 # Testing
 Testing done on iPhone 11 Pro Max only.
-Once Memeful app loads on iPhone Simulator, app launchs with home screen with meme's list Click on a meme to see it's details with comment's.
+Once Memeful app loads on iPhone Simulator, app launch’s with home screen with meme's list Click on a meme to see it's details with comment's.

 # Pending tasks
-Need to add Segmented cotrol on Home screen nav bar.
+Need to add Segmented control on Home screen nav bar.
 Need to customize Details screen Nav bar to disply following -- Author avatar
   -- Meme title
   -- author
   -- follow link

-Need to implement avatar who commented - Placehoder image is implemented.
+Need to implement avatar who commented - Placeholder image is implemented.
 Need to work on branding to match given UI/UX in some cases.

 # Issue